 To better help me present the reasons behind my passion for Apple, I put together a diagram that shows those three axes where I can root my passion for Apple.
-Apple’s core values simply resonate with my own values and interests in life.
-Try to find a company of this size (or smaller actually, it doesn’t matter) who cares about the environment (even if it helps their bottom line), who tries to put user privacy at the center of so many design decisions and cares about providing great user experiences from the moment we enter one of their stores to the moment you turn on a new device and start using it.
+Apple’s core values resonate with my own values and interests in life.
+Try to find a company of this size (or smaller actually, it doesn’t matter) that cares about the environment (even if it helps their bottom line), who tries to put user privacy at the center of so many design decisions and cares about providing great user experiences from the moment we enter one of their stores to the moment you turn on a new device and start using it.
 Some would argue it’s all made up; it’s marketing 101.
 Apple doesn’t really care about those things.
 To them, I would say bullshit.

 Passion is caring

 My father was an architect.
 I grew up watching him create, draw and imagine buildings of all sorts that enhance people’s lives and support their journey.
 How is this related to Apple’s vision?
 It’s about enriching people’s lives, too.
 How much do you think I care about the design and experience when I go to an Apple Store?
 I care a lot.
 All the details make a difference, some small, others big.
 That’s why I value Apple’s efforts and attention to detail in its products.
 They care.
 It’s never perfect, but I appreciate their commitment to trying hard.
 They fix many of their mistakes, big and small, albeit not fast enough.

 When someone talks or acts passionately, he or she will grab my attention.
 It was true with some of my past heroes like Michael Jackson, Prince, and Steve Jobs.
 It’s true in my professional life, too.
 When a company shows passion for design, I notice and get hooked.

 So, there you have it.
 The roots of my passion for Apple are broad and deep.
 They grew for decades as Apple evolved and flourished.
 I’m passionate about Apple because Apple shows passion in what they do.
 Apple’s passion for what they do echoes their desire to care.